rust-lang/book/src/ch10-03-lifetime-syntax.md

 cleaning up the value.

-Ultimately, lifetime syntax is about connecting the lifetimes of various arguments and return values of functions.
+Ultimately, lifetime syntax is about connecting the lifetimes of various parameters and return values of functions.
 Once they're connected, Rust has enough information to allow memory-safe operations and disallow operations that would create dangling pointers or otherwise violate memory safety.